gabihodoroaga/pubsub-to-bigquery/readme.md

 ## TODO:

 - [ ] Benchmark streaming performance
-- [ ] Add counters and metrics and save them to monitoring
+- [ ] Add counters and metrics and save them to cloud monitoring
 - [ ] Add tests for Pub/Sub handler and BigQuery sink

 ## License